-- Monitor compliance with the Wales Safeguarding Procedures 2019 - Ensure advice, guidance and training are available, as required
+- Monitor compliance with the Wales Safeguarding Procedures 2019 - Follow the Welsh Government Guidance Keeping Learners Safe 2022 - Ensure advice, guidance and training are available, as required

-5. (Ref 6) School Safeguarding Obligations
+5. School Safeguarding Obligations

-5.1 The Governing Body: (Ref 6)
+5.1 The Governing Body:

-- Ensure the school has effective policies and procedures in place to deal with child protection and safeguarding matters. - Ensure the school follows safe recruitment processes and to work closely with your service provider in the application and monitoring of these employment checks. - Ensure the school has effective policies and procedures in place to deal with allegations of abuse against members of staff. - Ensure the school governing body receives termly updates on safeguarding actions and measures in school and these are recorded in the governing body meetings - Ensure that a site safeguarding risk assessment is completed annually in line with Health and Safety procedures. - Monitor compliance with those policies and procedures. - Ensure any deficiencies in relation to child protection arrangements are brought to its attention and remedied without delay.

-- Ensure all staff undertake the appropriate training commensurate with their grade, in accordance with the LA's training strategy Appendix K. - Ensure that a member of the Governing Body is nominated for liaising with the LA and other agencies as appropriate, in the event of allegations of abuse being made against the Head teacher. - Review its policies and procedures annually.
+- There must be a named governor for safeguarding, monitoring and compliance in school. - Ensure the school has effective policies and procedures in place to deal with child protection and safeguarding matters. - Ensure the school follows safe recruitment processes and to work closely with your service provider in the application and monitoring of these employment checks. - Ensure the school has effective policies and procedures in place to deal with allegations of abuse against members of staff. - Ensure the school governing body receives termly updates on safeguarding actions and measures in school and these are recorded in the governing body meetings. - Ensure that a site safeguarding risk assessment is completed annually in line with Health and Safety procedures. - Monitor compliance with those policies and procedures. - Ensure any deficiencies in relation to child protection arrangements are brought to its attention and remedied without delay. - Ensure all staff undertake the appropriate training commensurate with their grade, in accordance with the LA's training strategy Appendix I. - Ensure that a member of the Governing Body is nominated for liaising with the LA and other agencies as appropriate, in the event of allegations of abuse being made against the Head teacher. - Review its policies and procedures annually.

-5.2 (Ref 7) The Head Teacher:
+5.2 The Head Teacher:

 - Ensure that there is a designated senior member of staff, who has undertaken the appropriate and enhanced training required of the role.
 This role will be called the Designated Safeguarding Lead; the name of the Designated Safeguarding Lead and Deputy Safeguarding Person will be clearly displayed around the school. - Ensure that a named Safeguarding Lead is always on site at the school or that appropriate arrangements are in place to ensure any safeguarding/Child Protection issues are dealt with by a trained and named Safeguarding Person. - Ensure that there are formal arrangements in place to cover all school holidays.
 These arrangements must be shared with The Safeguarding and Reviewing Unit.

-(See contact number on the front page of the policy) - Ensure that any matter is referred on the day of the concern being raised to the school.
+(See contact number on the front page of the policy)

+- Ensure that any matter is referred on the day of the concern being raised to the school.
 Where there is uncertainty advice is always available via Children and Family Services Gateway or the Education Welfare Service Help Desk.
-(See contact numbers on the front page of the policy). - Work closely with the Designated Safeguarding Lead and the designated governor for safeguarding, who will oversee the school's safeguarding and child protection policy and practice. - Ensure staff with responsibility for safeguarding receive support and reflective practice regularly using the Support Framework Guidance DCC Link:
+(See contact numbers on the front page of the policy). - Work closely with the Designated Safeguarding Lead and the designated governor for safeguarding, who will oversee the school's safeguarding and child protection policy and practice.

+Ensure staff with responsibility for safeguarding receive support and reflective practice regularly.